 Brixton Metals Drills 304.46m of 1.19 g/t Gold Including 84m of 3.10 g/t Gold Including 14m of 10.70 g/t Gold at its Trapper Target on the Thorn Project

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation (TSX-V: BBB, OTCQB: BBBXF) (the “Company” or “Brixton”) is pleased to announce additional drill results from the Trapper Gold Target at its wholly owned Thorn Project.
-The project is located in Northwest British Columbia within the Taku River Tlingit and Tahltan First Nation’s traditional territory.
+VANCOUVER, British Columbia, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation BBBBBBXF (the "Company" or "Brixton") is pleased to announce additional drill results from the Trapper Gold Target at its wholly owned Thorn Project.
+The project is located in Northwest British Columbia within the Taku River Tlingit and Tahltan First Nation's traditional territory.

 Highlights